chumnend/wackystonks/README.md

 6) Use `yarn start` to run the application.
 It will compile all the js files and run the client and server.

 7) If developing, you can use `yarn dev` to spin up in development mode.
+(NOTE: Run `yarn build:core` first if step 6 was skipped or `ws-core` will not be found)

 ## Contact
 Nicholas Chumney - [nicholas.chumney@outlook.com](nicholas.chumney@outlook.com)